Benjamin J. Bialostotzky

-Benjamin Jacob Bialostotzky (June 15, 1893 – September 22, 1962) was a Lithuanian-born Jewish-American Yiddish poet.
+Benjamin Jacob Bialostotzky (June 15, 1893 - September 22, 1962) was a Lithuanian-born Jewish-American Yiddish poet.

 Life

-Bialostotzky was born on June 15, 1893 in Pumpėnai, Russia, the son of the Grodner Maggid.
+Bialostotzky was born on June 15, 1893, in Pompiany, Kovno Governorate, Russian Empire, the son of the Grodner Maggid.

 Bialostozky attended religious elementary schools and yeshivas in Panevėžys and Kaunas.
 When he was young, he was a member of the Kovno Zionist territorialists and wrote correspondence pieces for Saint Petersburg's Fraynd under the pen name A. Pumpyaner.
-He published his first literary piece in 1909, a poem called "Fartsveyflung” (Despair) in A. Litvin's Vilnius Lebn un Visnshaft.
-He immigrated to Germany in 1910, and in 1911 he arrived in the United States.
+He published his first literary piece in 1909, a poem called "Fartsveyflung" (Despair) in A. Litvin's Vilnius Lebn un Visnshaft.
+He immigrated to Germany in 1910, and, in 1911, he arrived in the United States.

 He lived in New York City and studied in the City College of New York.
 He joined Poale Zion in 1914.
 He founded Yiddish schools in America, and he worked as a teacher in the National Front and Workmen's Circle schools.
 He was a member of the Workmen's Circle pedagogical council for many years, and was a cofounder and active participant of various Yiddish cultural organizations.
 He contributed poems and essays to a number of magazines and newspapers under the pen names B. Y. Belkin, Ben Ha-magid, Sh.
 S. Heler, Aviv, and B. Y. B. From 1918 to 1919, he was on the editorial board of Yunger Yidisher Kemfer.
 In 1919, he edited Di Kinder-Velt, the first children's magazine in Yiddish, with Joel Entin and Sh.
 Shapiro.
 He was managing editor and editorial secretary of Yidisher Kemfer from 1919 to 1920.
 From 1920 to 1922, he was editorial secretary of David Pinski's Di Tsayt.
 He became a regular contributor to The Forward starting in 1922.
 From 1927 to 1932, he edited the literary journal Oyfkum with Z. Veynper and Ber Lapin.